top of page

 Therapy’s evolution

-10+ sessions: At this point, we’re focusing on what I call the deeper work of therapy.
-We’re talking about lingering childhood scars and about living with trauma, treatment-resistant depression, etc. Some wounds require an indefinite amount of time to heal or ongoing support.
-This type of therapy honours that fact of life.
+• Third StageAt this point, often after ten or more sessions, we’re focusing on what I call the deeper work of therapy.
+We’re talking about unpacking lingering childhood scars and about the ongoing struggles of living with trauma, treatment-resistant depression, etc. Some wounds require an indefinite amount of time to heal or ongoing support, a fact of life which this stage of therapy honours.

 The ingredients of counselling